Owls-Head-Solutions/WP_Foundation/readme.txt

 ********************************
 Grunt and SASS
 ********************************

+!!PHP Storm does this automatically - need to update script and write setup directions here.

 OHS uses Grunt and SASS for rapid and efficient CSS from SASS development.

 starting here: